RicaBenhossi/Alura-Learning/Git-GitHub/01-Git_Github/ClassNotes.md

 - git clone
   Used to make a copy of the remote repository you want E.g.: git clone https://remote_repo.com.br/address folder_name_you_want_create (optional)

+- git branch commands
+  - git branch
+    List all the branches you have on your repository.
+  - git branch branch_name
+    Create a new branch with the name you gave it on branch_name
+  - git switch branch_name or git checkout branch_name
+    Change the repository you're working on to the branch_name repository
+  - git checkout <u>**-b**</u> branch_name
+    Creates a new branch and change to the new branch.

+- git merge
+  This command take one branch and put it inside another.
+  E.g.: git branch01 branch02
+  For exemple: you finished a feature on branch new_module and need to put these changes on branch master.
+  So you checkout to the branch you want merge new_module into (master) and there you execute the following command: git merge master new_module

+- git rebase
+  This command takes the commits of the branch origin and put behind on the branch you you're rebasing.
+  **BE CAREFUL**: could male you lose work.
+  - command: git rebase branch_name -> it will bring branch_name commits to be the base of the branch you're in.